kubewarden/docs/docs/writing-policies/go/05-e2e-tests.md

 ## Prerequisites

-You need these tools on your development machine:
+Recall, you need these tools on your development machine:

 - docker or another container engine: used to build the WebAssembly policy.
 You will use on the compiler shipped within the official TinyGo container image.